Frontiers to the learning of nonparametric hidden Markov models: Introduction

-As in \cite{AGNparamhmm} we adopt the minimax paradigm and we analysis the smallest maximum risk attainable over the following class of parameters.
-We define for some $\delta,\epsilon\in (0,1)$ and some $\zeta,s_0,s_1,R>0$ The quantities $\delta,\epsilon$ and $\zeta$ lower bound the ``distance'' to the i.i.d.\ submodel.
+The goal is to estimate the parameter $\theta$.
+This is a nonlinear inverse problem known to be solvable, up to a label-switching issue, even without any modelling assumptions on $f_0$ and $f_1$ \citep{MR3439359, MR3509896}: specifically, given that the highly non-identifiable i.i.d. nonparametric mixture is a degenerate submodel of a HMM, under conditions which rule out independence.
+There are three ways in which the data $(Y_n)_{n\in\NN}$ can fail to exhibit dependence: when the hidden states themselves are in reality independently distributed; when the emission distributions are identical; or when only one population is observed.
+We adopt the minimax paradigm and we analyse the smallest maximum risk attainable over the following class of parameters.
+We define for some $\delta,\epsilon\in (0,1)$ and some $\zeta,s_0,s_1,R>0$ Here $\norm{\cdot}_{B_{2,\infty}^s}$ denotes a Besov norm whose precise definition as used in this paper is delayed to equation~\eqref{eq:def:besov} below. \REV The space $B_{2,\infty}^s$ can be thought to be similar to the subspace of $s$-times differentiable functions with continuous $s$-derivative that are square-integrable, but it allows for slightly more general functions with comparable smoothness.
+We refer to \cite{triebel1983} for a thorough introduction to Besov spaces and their history. \ENDREV The quantities $\delta,\epsilon$ and $\zeta$ lower bound the ``distance'' to the i.i.d.\ submodel.
 Indeed if $\delta=0$, we may be unable to estimate both $f_0$ and $f_1$ since we may see data from one of these alone; if $\zeta=0$ we may be unable to estimate $p$ and $q$; and if $\epsilon=0$ then we may be unable to identify the contributions of $f_0$ and $f_1$ to the mixture $\pi_0 f_0 + \pi_1f_1$.
-In contrast with \cite{MR3543517,dCGlC17} which consider nonparametric estimation of $f_0$ and $f_1$ in the large $\delta,\epsilon,\zeta$ regime, we are mainly interested in the regimes where $\delta,\epsilon,\zeta$ can be eventually small, and how the minimax risks for $Q$ and $f_0,f_1$ over $\SmoothClass$ are affected in these regimes.
+We use concentration inequalities for Markov chains \citep{Paulin2015} to build our estimators.
+This requires us to slightly shrink the set $\SmoothClass$ and restrict our attention to parameters that are also in

+i.e.\ parameters with uniformly bounded emission densities (here $\norm{\cdot}_{\infty}$ denotes the usual supremum norm) and having an absolute spectral gap. \REV The assumption that the Markov chain starts from its stationary distribution could be relaxed as explained in \cite[Section~3.3]{Paulin2015}, at the price of increasing the constants in the upper bounds, and longer proofs. \ENDREV We throughout use $\PP_{\theta}$ to denote the law of $(\bm{X},\bm{Y})$, and all induced marginal and conditional laws.